Put-to/LearningDocker/README.md

 ```

 # Extra Stuff
-- The entire app lifecycle can be managed using docker compose.
+- The entire app lifecycle can be managed using docker-compose.
 - Log all services.

 ## YAML